America's 11 Most Powerful Prison Gangs

 Source: The U.S. Department of Justice

-AB is primarily active in the Southwestern and Pacific regions of the U.S., but its reach is expansive -- the FBI estimates that while the gang makes up less than 1% of the prison population, it is responsible for up to 18% of murders in the federal prison system.
+AB is primarily active in the Southwestern and Pacific regions of the U.S., but its reach is expansive -- the FBI estimates that while the gang makes up less than 1 per cent of the prison population, it is responsible for up to 18 per cent of murders in the federal prison system.

 The gang is not to be confused with the Texas Aryan Brotherhood, which is a separate group founded by Texas prisoners who were denied admission into the AB.